Bigfoot71/PixelForge/README.md

 PixelForge is a lightweight software rendering library written in standard C99, designed for versatile rendering without any external dependencies beyond the C standard library.

-**Note:** Currently, PixelForge has two triangle rasterization modes, one (default) uses the [barycentric](https://en.wikipedia.org/wiki/Barycentric_coordinate_system) method, and another by [scanlines](https://en.wikipedia.org/wiki/Scanline_rendering), activatable via the `PF_SCANLINES_RASTER_METHOD` definition.
-The reason is that I plan to implement SIMD support for the barycentric method in the future and keep a non-SIMD-based scanline method.
-Currently, the performance difference between the two methods is not _significant_, although the scanline method is slightly more efficient right now.
-However, since the scanline method is still a work in progress, I prefer to keep the barycentric method as the default, which is the most stable.
-However, in the future, the scanline method may become the default, with the barycentric method as the secondary option to achieve better performance at the expense of portability.

 ## Features

 - **OpenGL-Like API**: PixelForge offers an API reminiscent of OpenGL 1.X, facilitating easy adoption for those familiar with OpenGL.